Diffuse Large B-Cell Lymphoma (dlbcl) Clinical Trials

 Clinical trial data sourced from the ClinicalTrials.gov registry, maintained by the National Library of Medicine.
 Always consult your doctor before considering any clinical trial.

-To evaluate the efficacy and safety of Genetic subtype-matched targeted therapy in the treatment of treatment-naive diffuse large B-cell lymphoma with TP53 mutation.
+Assess the preliminary efficacy and safety of orelabrutinib in combination with the Pola-R-CHP regimen for the treatment of treatment-naive Non-GCB diffuse large B-cell lymphoma.

 A Study of NX-1607 in Adults With Advanced Malignancies